The Trek Bloggers

 Appalachian Trail Southbound 2016 | Pacific Crest Trail Southbound 2017 | GA hiker trash

 Hey Hey Hey!
 Aundrea here, I am an aspiring 2016 Appalachian Trail Thru-hiker.
-Mother of a plus size feline.
+Mother of a pug and a plus size feline .
 Lover of life, laughs, and leftovers.
 Wanderer, adventurer, and beverage enthusiast.
 I dream of mermaids and motorcycles and meeting a man who can dance.

 Growing up in the south as a displaced northerner, I've never been able to fit in perfectly anywhere.
 After subsisting on little more than dirt and pennies as an AmeriCorps and SCA intern at Bear Mountain State Park, I rekindled my love for all things green, dirty, and 100% natural.
 Follow my adventures as I head northward on the Appalachian Trail on February 27.
 I promise I'm sort of funny.